-- (a) contains a visual presentation of explicit violent sexual conduct, bestiality, incest or rape or extreme violence which constitutes incitement to cause harm; - (b) results in any unreasonable invasion of privacy; - (c) induces an unacceptable sense of fear or anxiety; - (d) encourages or incites any person to engage in dangerous practices or to use harmful substances; - (e) induces or promotes racial disharmony; - (f) causes grave or widespread offence; or - (g) debases, degrade or demeans. - 4.10.
+(a) contains a visual presentation of explicit violent sexual conduct, bestiality, incest or rape or extreme violence which constitutes incitement to cause harm;

+(b) results in any unreasonable invasion of privacy;

+(c) induces an unacceptable sense of fear or anxiety;

+(d) encourages or incites any person to engage in dangerous practices or to use harmful substances;

+(e) induces or promotes racial disharmony;

+- (f) causes grave or widespread offence;

+- (g) debases, degrade or demeans;

+- (h) incite violence or constitute hate speech;

+- (i) contain defamatory statements;

+- (j) causes conflicts among persons for religious, political or any other reasons; or - (k) facilitates or encourages unlawful behaviour.

+4.10.
 A service must not be replaced on the same number by another service that might give offence to or might be inappropriate for customers reasonably expecting the original service.